-Each senior's academic program is evaluated by the Registrar.
-Evaluations are emailed to all seniors prior to the beginning of fall semester and followed by subsequent evaluations throughout the academic year.
+Each undergraduate senior's academic program is evaluated by the Registrar.
+Evaluation summaries are emailed to all seniors prior to the beginning of fall semester and followed by subsequent evaluations throughout the academic year.
+Students may also refer to their online degree audit through MyMountHolyoke to chart the progress at any time towards completing College-wide requirements and any minor they have declared.
 It is the responsibility of each student to respond appropriately and to ensure that outstanding issues are resolved prior to Commencement.

-Students who may be awarded a certificate of international study must contact the Office of Global Initiatives about requirements.
 Graduate students who plan to graduate should contact their program's director regarding requirements.
+International guest students and international exchange students who may be awarded a certificate of international study must contact the Office of Global Initiatives about their requirements.

 Email the Registrar.